DN376/Poly-Predictinator-1000/README.md

 Quick Report is an AI-powered news summarization program created during Hack The North 2023!
 A user will enter a prompt (a person, event, etc.), Quick Report finds the most recent and relevant news articles for this prompt, and summarizes all of these articles into a single paragraph.

 ## Inspiration
 The main inspiration for this project was that I always had trouble doing research on recent events because different sites and articles would cover different aspects of it.
+Even with sites like Ground News that showed different perspectives, it was still hard to process all of the different articles.

 ## How I built it
 For this project, I used the GNews library to access the various articles, newspaper3k to access the main texts of each article, and streamlit for the front-end / UI.
 Then, I used Cohere to summarize each article.
 I also used Github for version control and preparing for the Devpost submission.